7.6 Organization Governance, Enterprise Risk, Labor Relations, and Continuous Improvement

 | Who decides tradeoffs? | Avoids delays and informal power struggles | Define decision rights and escalation |

-The senior HR response should be proportional.
-Not every issue requires a board committee or enterprise program office.
-A local process problem may need a process owner and clear metrics.
-A global system implementation may require steering governance, data controls, legal review, and executive sponsorship.
-The key is to match governance to risk and complexity.
+Governance should be proportional: a local process problem may need a process owner and a few metrics, while a global system rollout needs steering governance, data controls, legal review, and executive sponsorship.
+The key is to match governance to risk and complexity, not to impose a board committee on every issue.

-Continuous improvement also requires psychological safety and ethical practice.
-Employees must be able to raise problems without retaliation.
-Managers must be willing to report failure early.
-Leaders must avoid punishing bad news when it is necessary for learning.
+Continuous improvement also requires psychological safety and ethical practice: employees must be able to raise problems and report failure early without retaliation — which is both good practice and protected under the NLRA.
 HR should identify whether culture blocks honest feedback and recommend interventions that protect trust.

-A strong SCP answer usually ends with measurement.
-If HR recommends a redesign, define indicators such as cycle time, decision quality, cost, engagement, retention, customer outcomes, or compliance errors.
-If HR recommends a culture initiative, define behavior indicators and accountability.
-If HR recommends technology, monitor adoption, data quality, service levels, and risk events.
+A strong SCP answer ends with measurement.
+For a redesign, define cycle time, decision quality, cost, engagement, retention, customer outcomes, or compliance errors; for a culture initiative, define behavior indicators and accountability; for a technology deployment, monitor adoption, data quality, service levels, bias, and risk events; for labor relations, monitor grievance volume, ULP exposure, and contract compliance.
 Strategic HR is accountable for outcomes after implementation, not only for launching the initiative.

 Which recommendation best shows integrated governance for a global HR technology rollout?